Machu Picchu: Peru’s Lost Inca City and Architectural Wonder

 - Main landmarks: Machu Picchu (Lost City of the Incas), Huayna Picchu Mountain, Urubamba River Valley

-Map View of machu-picchu, peru
+Map View of Machu Picchu, Peru

 This interactive map shows the exact red marker location of the Historic Sanctuary of Machu Picchu in the Cusco Region, Peru.